rd4com/live-stats-for-linux-based-operating-systems-in-mojo/README.md

 # 🐧 live-stats-for-linux-based-operating-systems-in-mojo
-## Early development, please double check the metrics with other tools!
+*(Early development, please double check the metrics with other tools!)*

 This app will run on 🐧 linux based OS, and is created in the 🔥 Mojo programming language.
 It can be thought of as an overview of metrics with 🔍 variable level of details.

-The reasons i'm building this is:
-- Test and improve my work in progress UI framework: [ui-terminal-mojo](https://github.com/rd4com/ui-terminal-mojo)
-- Showcase the ui
-- Create something useful
-- Learn a little about linux based operating systems
-- Have something to show when looking for a job

-It is important to say that i'm not an expert in any of theses things.
-That is a lot of `I`, but the central idea is about creating something useful for you.

-Over time, an `Trait` to simply add custom panels will be added,
-that way, folks like me can create their pannels for gpus, containers, ..

-Rules that guide this project:
-- No extra dependencies
-- Open-source

-Why?
-So that people can:
-- use this
+- Context
-- change this
+- Progressive complexity

-How?
+- **"Things shown only when needed".**

+&nbsp;

+Ergonomical:
+1. Move with arrow keys
+2. Accelerate holding shift
+3. Click with Enter

+Friendly:
+- Choose the current level of details for any part
+- Default to less details

+Powerful:
+- Advanced stats available
+- Explore and unlock new paths

+Unifying:
+- CPU & GPU
+- Networks & Networkers
-- easily
+- Sensors & Coolers

-Constraints:
-- Time
+- Ram & Swap

-If you'd like to heavily customize/change this,
+&nbsp;

+Status: *work-in-progress, thinking, design, ..*

+&nbsp;

-feel free to clone, this is why it is open-source.
+**feel free to clone**, this is open-source!

-───────────────────────────────────────────────────────────────────────────────
-For people customizing:
+If it helps you build something great,
+that’s exactly what it’s here for.

+(Small dev note):
-The ui-framework can be thought of as an +- 30/60 FPS loop,
+The ui-framework is an +- 30/60 FPS loop,
-so don't do I/O in the loop,
-or anything that should not be done many times per second.
+so don't do I/O or anything that should not be done many times per second.

-Hopefully the code is self-explanatory,
-there are some quirks in the UI tho, see the repo.
-───────────────────────────────────────────────────────────────────────────────
+&nbsp;

 # How the app look like:

-More user-friendly, progressive complexity, "Things shown only when needed".
-This is what the ui framework should be able to to more and better over time.

 <img src="./overview_now.png" />

-Info: ⬇️ Many things changes since!
-It is `app_before.mojo` !
+Info: ➡️ Many things changes since `app_before.mojo`:
 <img src="./overview.png" width="128px"/>

 # Latest improvements: